haiwen/seafile-admin-docs/manual/deploy_pro/ldap_in_11.0.md

             return 'Manager'
 ```

-Note: Only choose one of these functions to use.
+Note: You should only define one of the two functions.

 You can rewrite the function (in python) to make your own mapping rules.
 If the file or function doesn't exist, all roles in `LDAP_USER_ROLE_ATTR` will be synced.